 Professor Alexander F. Day, Department of History and Chair of East Asian Studies, has a PhD in Chinese History from UCSC (2007).
 His research centers on the history of the rural-urban relationship in China, as does his first book (The Peasant in Postsocialist China [Cambridge University Press, 2013]).
 Professor Day has spent five years total in China and speaks Mandarin Chinese.
 All field work for his book was conducted in China, and he continues to do research there.
 Professor Day has travelled throughout China, both in cities and the countryside, including spending a lot of time in rural southwest China (where his second book project is based).
 Professor Day teaches many courses on China at Oxy.

-We will spend three weeks in China, from May 21 to June 9, 2021.
+We will spend three weeks in China.
 We will be in the capital, Beijing, for the first week, gaining a new understanding of the Chinese city through direct experience.
 This will include visits to the Forbidden City, Tiananmen Square, a Hutong (a traditional style of Beijing housing), a danwei (a socialist style of housing and work unit), and new housing developments.
 We will then travel to a village near the Great Wall for a two-night homestay in countryside.
 During the day, you can either investigate the village or take a hike up to the Great Wall.
 Then we will depart Beijing by train for the beautiful province of Yunnan.
 There we will visit the smaller provincial capital, Kunming, and then to stay a couple of nights in a small village to get firsthand experience of rural lifeways.
 We will then travel back to Kunming and fly to Beijing before we leave for the US.
 In Beijing and Yunnan, we will focus in detail on the changing rural-urban relationship.
 We will visit village industries, farmers’ markets, a village-within-the-city, a migrant school, a factory, development NGOs, and an urban farm attempting to change urban residents’ relationship to agriculture.
 The China component will include local guest speakers.

 12-16 students, 1 faculty instructor (Professor Day, History), and support services from CET.
 CET Academic Programs is a study abroad organization that has been developing and operating innovative educational programs abroad since 1982.
 Originally “China Educational Tours,” CET began operations in Beijing, and today offers a varied portfolio of semester, summer, and customized programs for college, high school, pre-college, and gap year students around the world.
 Known for strong academics, professional program management, and supportive student services, CET strives to integrate students into their host communities, adopt environmentally conscientious practices, and promote diversity and inclusion across all programs.
 CET will handle all the in-country logistics and expenses (lodging, transportation, educational excursions, classroom access at their centers), releasing the instructor to focus attention on teaching and the student learning experience.
 As students will be living in situations dramatically different from their past experience, a flexible and open attitude is crucial.
 Rural Yunnan is relatively poor, and the facilities are limited.
 There will also a lot of walking in potentially hot and sometimes polluted circumstances.